Possession of Methamphetamine for Sale – Health and Safety Code 11378 HS

 Any prosecution for HS 11378 possession of meth for sale requires proving the crucial “intent” element.

-If you possessed the meth for personal use only, then you could face prosecution of the lesser charge of simple drug possession defined under Health and Safety Code 11377.
+If you possessed the meth for personal use only, then you could face prosecution for the lesser charge of simple drug possession defined under Health and Safety Code 11377.

 Clearly, a simple drug possession charge is more favorable than a drug possession with intent to sell charge.
-Not only are the penalties less severe, an HS 11377 conviction means you would be eligible for a drug treatment diversion programs.
+Not only are the penalties less severe, but an HS 11377 conviction means you would be eligible for a drug treatment diversion program.
 You would also have the opportunity to have:

-Thus, a common defense against criminal charges of meth sales under HS 11378 is to argue that while you may have possessed methamphetamine, it was only for personal use and not for sales.
+Thus, a common defense against criminal charges of meth sales under HS 11378 is to argue that while you may have possessed methamphetamine, it was only for personal use and not for sale.

 Contact Cron, Israels & Stark for Help